Dust or Magic Logo

 1. Literature to share (optional).
 If you wish to have material available for distribution at the conference, please send 70 copies at least 10 days prior to the Institute to DUST OR MAGIC, c/o Chris Grabowich, CTR, 120 Main Street, Flemington, NJ 08822.
 Note that participants will be given a three-ring binder, so we recommend drilling copies of papers if possible for easy storage.

-2. A notebook computer (optional).
+2. A computer (optional).
 There will be a large library of products for testing, as well as a video projector and sound system for large group demonstrations.
+In addition, there will be laptops and demonstration stations available for your use.
+If you take a laptop or any other hardware to your room, please let us know.

-3. A product to demonstrate (optional).
+4. A product to demonstrate (optional).
 There will be both formal and informal opportunities for the demonstration of one product or project that could be classified as “magic”, with feedback opportunities from the group.
+The demonstrations must be scheduled in advance.
+You are given eight minutes to show a product (your own, or someone elses) after which you have the option to receive feedback from the group.
+Part of this feedback is a rating.

 ATTIRE (Current weather in Lambertville)